Skip to main content

 for a means of determining the freshness of certificates with a TN

 Authorization List.
-This document explores how short-lived
+This document specifies how short-lived

 certificates could be used as a means of preserving that freshness.